-The success of AFIS and their extensive deployment all over the world have prompted some individuals to take extreme measures to evade identification by altering their fingerprints.
+The success of automated fingerprint identification systems (AFIS) and their extensive deployment all over the world have prompted some individuals to take extreme measures to evade identification by altering their fingerprints.
 The problem of fingerprint alteration or obfuscation is very different from that of fingerprint spoofing, where an individual uses a fake fingerprint in order to adopt the identity of another individual.
 While the problem of spoofing has received substantial attention in the literature, the problem of obfuscation has not been addressed in the biometric literature, in spite of numerous documented cases of fingerprint alteration for the purpose of evading identification.
-While obfuscation may be encountered with other biometric modalities (such as face and iris), this problem is especially significant in the case of fingerprints due to the widespread deployment of AFIS in both government and civilian applications and the ease with which fingerprints can be obfuscated.
+While obfuscation may be